DeterminateSystems/demo/README.md

 - **Subsequent deployments take _less than 10 seconds_**

 The deployment process involves fetching a pre-built NixOS closure from [FlakeHub](https://flakehub.com) and applying it to the EC2 instance, streamlining the deployment process and ensuring consistency across deployments.
-Amazon Simple Service Management (SSM) agent is used for secure, efficient, and automated deployments, eliminating the need for SSH access and simplifying operations.
+Amazon Simple Systems Manager (SSM) agent is used for secure, efficient, and automated deployments, eliminating the need for SSH access and simplifying operations.

 ## Sign-up for the FlakeHub beta